 Dean and Professor in Dedman College

-Thomas DiPiero, whose academic interests range from the psychoanalysis of race and gender to French literature, is the new dean of SMU’s Dedman College of Humanities and Sciences and professor in the Departments of English and World Languages and Literatures.
+Thomas DiPiero, whose academic interests range from the psychoanalysis of race and gender to French literature, is the dean of SMU’s Dedman College of Humanities and Sciences and professor in the Departments of English and World Languages and Literatures.

 DiPiero is a recognized authority on Harper Lee's classic novel, To Kill a Mockingbird.
 Learn more.